baburerdem/Api-TRACE/README.md

 - Update Date: 08/16/2024

 Description:
-This Python script is designed to detect and analyze the response of bees to an aversive stimulus from the experiment video.
+This Python script is designed to detect and analyze the response of bees to a stimulus from the experiment video.
 The code performs several tasks, including:
-- Extracting a subclip from the experiment video is spanned from the experiment beginning time to a defined experiment duration.
+- Extracting a subclip from the experiment video is spanned from the trial beginning time to a defined trial duration.
-- Measuring the size of a bee, defining ROIs by drawing shuttle box areas and the area of the aversive stimulus.
+- Measuring the size of a bee, defining ROIs by drawing shuttle box areas and the area of the exposure.
 - Tracking the movement of bees within defined boxes.
-- Analyzing whether bees are exposed to the aversive stimulus or not based on their tracked positions.
+- Analyzing whether bees are exposed to the stimulus or not based on their tracked positions.
 - Generating output files, including the exposure event data file and a track video.

 Instructions: